The location lies directly

 plasters, new paving of the church interior… Preserved equipment

-Reconstruction of the ossuary of St. Michael includes reconstruction
+Reconstruction of the chapel of St. Michael included reconstruction

 of walls - removal of concrete seals and filling of missing